thecodingmachine/react-native-boilerplate/website-documentation/docs/3_Features/3_2_LoadAtStartup.md

 ## How the navigation is build

-## How to make Heavy loading before app open
+## How to make heavy loading before app open